-After Struggling for nearly nine years with Corus, Tata Steel has finally called it quits.
+After Struggling for about ten years with Corus, Tata Steel finally sold off a part of the business and started exploring a JV for the rest to reduce its losses.
 A sad event for sure, to end the audacious attempt by Mr Ratan Tata to take Tata Steel global.
-Continue reading “Tata Steel Corus buy – What went wrong…”
+Continue reading Tata Steel Corus buy – What went wrong…